-However, the gospel’s message, God became human to transform humanity and creation into the one-person Christ image.
+However, in the gospel’s message, God became human to transform humanity and creation into the one-person Christ image.
 Christ is the head of a new race of humankind born of both the flesh and the spirit.
 In the incarnation, God forever declared by that action that the material world is not evil.
 The resurrected Messiah came to inhabit clay vessels, transforming humanity into God’s likeness.
 (The Indwelling Presence of Christ)

-In the fourth century, the words of St. Athanasius challenge and confront our comfortable beliefs about life and salvation.
-He declared, God became man so that man might become God.
+In the fourth century, the words of St. Athanasius challenged and confronted our comfortable beliefs about life and salvation.
+He declared that God became man so that man might become God.
 We cannot discuss the ramifications of his words without a proper understanding of what he is saying.
-Terms, concepts, and their meaning make perfect battlegrounds for debate within the limitations of human communication and understanding.
+Terms, concepts, and meanings make perfect battlegrounds for debate within human communication and understanding limitations.
 In Christian theology, the Greek word for divinization (making divine) describes the transformation of becoming divine partakers of His nature and being molded through sanctification into the likeness of Christ.
 Christianity teaches that God is an uncreated being and will always remain distinct from us.
 However, there is a perplexing mystery that scripture proclaims we may participate in God’s divine nature and divinity.
 It is a powerful claim and wonder to behold how we live out that reality in our lives.
 (Contemplation: Seeing the World through God’s Eyes)

 Jesus came radically to change all humanity into His image.
 He came to redeem, restore, remake, and mold us into His likeness.
-It is true God’s grace saves us, and there is nothing in our power to save ourselves.
+It is true God’s grace saves us, and there is nothing in our power to save us.
 However, it causes us to believe there is no need to do anything except receive it by faith.
 Instead of dying to our wills and letting Christ live through us as an example of what we believe, we battle over how we think.
 As a result, we spend our time much like the religious leaders in the time of Christ.
 We debate, trying to explain everything by what we know instead of what we do in our walk with Christ.